JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 For example, suppose the `User` class needs to have a data store injected for the `create()` method.
 On the other hand, the display methods do not need a store injected.
 The display methods only need a simple `User` data object.
 When the above code is only one class you must inject an unecessary dependency.
 Once it's split up there is less overhead.

-The class has less overhead, so it is easier to work with.
+By splitting up the class, giving it less responsibility, it is now open for extension.
+The following examples shows how an extendable `EntitlementChecker` can now be implemented.

 ```typescript
 interface EntitlementChecker {